Open-SAI/ieee-srs/IEEE-SRS.md

 For each interface, the following should be provided:

 - Discussion of the purpose of the interfacing software as related to this software product.
 - Definition of the interface in terms of message content and format.
-It is not necessary to detail any well-documented interface, but a reference to the document defining the interface is required.
+It is not necessary to detail any well-documented interface, but a reference to the document defining the interface is required.-->

 ### 2.1.5 Communications interfaces